troykershaw/RpgFsharpWorkshop/slides/index.md

 Print your name in extravagant ASCII art

 __Advanced__
-Do advanced, but make it print character by character as though it's being typed by a typewriter
+Do intermediate, but make it print character by character as though it's being typed by a typewriter

 ' Show how to print to the console
 '